Hunter Henry: New England Patriots

 On March 19, 2021, Henry signed a three-year, $37.5 million contract with the New England Patriots.
 He scored his first touchdown for the Patriots in Week 4 during a 17–19 home loss to the Tampa Bay Buccaneers.
 Over the first 10 games, Henry caught seven touchdown passes, establishing himself as a frequent red zone target for rookie quarterback Mac Jones.
 He finished the 2021 season with 50 receptions for 603 receiving yards and nine receiving touchdowns.

 Henry returned as the Patriots starting tight end in 2022.
 He finished the season with 41 catches for 509 yards and two touchdowns.

+In Week 14 of the 2023 season, Henry had two receiving touchdowns in a 21–18 win over the Steelers.
 In the 2023 season, Henry finished with 42 receptions for 419 receiving yards and six receiving touchdowns.

 On March 8, 2024, Henry signed a three-year contract extension with the Patriots.
+He had eight receptions for 109 yards in Week 2 against the Seahawks, a 23–20 overtime loss.
 Henry finished the 2024 season with 66 receptions for 674 yards and two touchdowns.

+Henry had two receiving touchdowns in Week 3 of the 2025 season, a 21–14 loss to the Steelers.
+In Week 12, he had seven receptions for 115 yards and one touchdown in a 26–20 win over the Bengals.
+In the 2025 season, Henry had 60 receptions for 768 yards and seven touchdowns.
+On January 11, 2026, Henry scored his first playoff touchdown, the lone touchdown in a 16–3 win in the Wild Card round against the Los Angeles Chargers.
+The win was Henry's first playoff victory as a New England Patriot.
+In Super Bowl LX, he had three receptions for 31 yards in the 29–13 loss to the Seahawks.

+On August 10, 2026, the Patriots signed Henry to a two-year extension worth up to $20 million with $14.5 million guaranteed.